How to Have a Long Career? Be an Agile Learner

 - They draw on past experiences and intuitively make connections from previous lessons learned.

-- They like to live on the edge, seek out new experiences and diverse challenges.
+- They like to live on the edge, seek out new experiences, and undertake diverse challenges.

 - They’re not foolhardy — self-aware enough to see limitations but not daunted by not knowing the answers.